 Family Educational Rights and Privacy Act

 The Family Educational Rights and Privacy Act of 1974 (FERPA) helps protect the privacy of student records.
 It provides students the right to inspect and review their educational records, the right to seek to amend those records and the right to limit the disclosure of information in the records.
 In complying with the act, Northern Michigan University will not release educational information about a student without the student’s written permission.
-For a more complete explanation of the provisions of the law, see the NMU Student Handbook.
+For a more complete explanation of the provisions of the law, see www.nmu.edu/registrar/ferpa.

 FERPA allows the university to identify directory information, which it considers public record, and which it will release without student authorization.
 At NMU this includes the following:

 - local address, local telephone, permanent address, permanent telephone

 - dates of attendance at the university, enrollment status, degrees earned, honors, awards, participation in officially recognized university activities and sports including height and weight of student athletes, current term, candidacy for degrees and/or teaching certification